Welcome to my website!

 During the fall of 2019, I worked as an intern at the Harvard Data Science Review, where I designed and developed data visualization to effectively communicate data science concepts.

-During the summer of 2019, I worked for the MGGG Redistricting Lab, where I conducted research in the mathematics of gerrymandering by applying data science to social and political problems.
+During the summer of 2019, I worked for the MGGG Redistricting Lab, where I conducted research on the mathematics of gerrymandering by applying data science to social and political problems.
 While there, I coauthored "Geometry of Graph Partitions Via Optimal Transport", a paper supervised by Justin Solomon at MIT.

 Prior to that, I was a data researcher for Northeastern's School of Journalism.
 A highlight of my experience there is a Twitter sentiment analysis project - "Democrats 'went low' on Twitter leading up to 2018" - that got published on news publication Roll Call.